Here's a timeline of the deadly Florida school shooting

 3:40 p.m.

 • The school begins dismissing students.
-Buses take them to a nearby hotel where they reunite with their families.
+Buses take them to a hotel, where they reunite with their families.

 3:50 p.m.